Lavender Documentation¶

 Lavender Gateway — $300 / instance / month

-Up to 3 users, month-to-month, cancel anytime.
+Up to 3 users, month-to-month.
 Product overview and pricing →

 Lavender Gateway delivers independently computed option Greeks — dividend-aware, early-exercise-aware, with calibrated forward prices — ticking continuously across the full OPRA universe (~6,000 names).
 Run it alongside your existing provider as a second opinion on your risk, a redundant source, or an independent view of how your Greeks should look.

-Once the gateway is running, open this in any browser:
+Once Gateway is running, open this in any browser:

-A full Greeks chain for SPY, rendered as an HTML table.
+The at-the-forward call and put for every SPY expiry, rendered as an HTML table.
 Change the symbol and refresh.
 No API key needed.
 See Quickstart to get set up.

 Lavender provides compatibility layers for major option data vendors.
-Your existing code works unchanged — just point it at the gateway running on localhost:2112.
+Your existing code works unchanged — just point it at Gateway running on localhost:2112.
 No API key needed; any existing vendor auth headers stay on your machine and are silently ignored.

 curl -H "APCA-API-KEY-ID: YOUR_KEY" -H "APCA-API-SECRET-KEY: YOUR_SECRET" \